built-on-openfin/workspace-starter/how-to/customize-workspace/docs/how-to-apply-entitlements.md

 - What information is the platform returning for the specific user
 - What are the entitlements a user has for a particular app that is launched

 Customize workspace does not provide support for the second option.
-That should be down to the individual content providers (see [what is a content provider](./what-is-a-content-provider.md)) unless your organization already has a centralized entitlements system.
+That should be down to the individual content providers (see [What Is A Content Provider](./what-is-a-content-provider.md)) unless your organization already has a centralized entitlements system.

 # What Information Is The Platform Returning For The Specific User

-To return configuration related to a specific user then you need to ensure you have authentication setup (see [how to authenticate](./how-to-authenticate.md)).
+To return configuration related to a specific user then you need to ensure you have authentication setup (see [How To Authenticate](./how-to-authenticate.md)).
 Once authenticated your platform can call a service to receive configuration specific to that user.

 ## Configuring Dynamic Settings

 Customize Workspace lets you add all the settings for a workspace platform in the customSettings section of a manifest (see [manifest.fin.json](../public/manifest.fin.json)).
 This makes it useful if you wish to experiment with options easily and if you don't need to return different settings by user/group.

-If you need to return different settings by user then you can have a cut down manifest (see [second.manifest.fin.json](../public/second.manifest.fin.json)) which only includes the authProvider definition and an endpointProvider definition (see [how to define endpoints](./how-to-define-endpoints.md)) that includes an endpoint for returning the settings (this will override the settings in the manifest and will be the settings returned to the other parts of the platform).
+If you need to return different settings by user then you can have a cut down manifest (see [second.manifest.fin.json](../public/second.manifest.fin.json)) which only includes the authProvider definition and an endpointProvider definition (see [How To Define Endpoints](./how-to-define-endpoints.md)) that includes an endpoint for returning the settings (this will override the settings in the manifest and will be the settings returned to the other parts of the platform).

 ```json
 "customSettings": {